Richard H. Bernstein: Education

-Legal career overview
+Career

 Bernstein joined the Law Offices of Sam Bernstein after graduating from Northwestern University School of Law.
 He is licensed to practice law in the states of Michigan and New York.

 Much of Bernstein's legal work has focused on protecting the rights of people with disabilities, which is done pro bono.
 He successfully represented disabled Detroit residents in 2004 in an action against the City of Detroit to fix wheelchair lifts on buses as required by federal legislation.
 He also represented the Paralyzed Veterans of America in 2007 in an action against the University of Michigan for failing to include adequate accommodations for spectators with disabilities when planning renovations for the stadium.
 The suit resulted in increased seating for people with disabilities and their companions and enhanced accessible parking, restrooms and concessions.
 Also in 2007, Bernstein filed a lawsuit on behalf of people with disabilities, asserting that Oakland County, Michigan violated the Americans with Disabilities Act of 1990 because its road construction plans did not include mechanisms for people with visual impairments, people in wheelchairs and others with disabilities to safely cross the street at roundabouts.
 The County eventually agreed to install special safety equipment so that pedestrians, with or without disabilities, can activate traffic signals to stop traffic and get visual and audio confirmation that vehicles actually stopped, before crossing roundabout intersections.